ChalmersLibrary/zabbix-public-statuspage/README.md

 There is a compact view of the web page (link in bottom) where services are not grouped into segments, usable for public displays that need to display more in one view.

+There is a micro view of the web page (link in bottom) where only service names and history is visible, usable for narrow displays or mobile phones.

 This is a work in progress.

 ![Example image](/status-example.png)